bvail/Word-Analyzer/README.md

 TSATD_Sample.docx is docx writing sample that can be used to test the app.

-* Only docx files ares currently supported
+* Only docx files are currently supported